NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

 ### Goal
-* Use a sample training data set to train a custom model in the Azure Form Recognizer Studio
+* Use a sample training data set to train a custom model in the Azure Form Recognizer Studio.
-* Label the training data documents with custom fields of interest
+* Label the training data documents with custom fields of interest.
-* Test the trained model on test data, visualized results, and confidence score in the Studio
+* Test the trained model on test data, visualized results, and confidence score in the Studio.
-* Use the custom model in the BPA pipeline
+* Use the custom model in the BPA pipeline.

 ### Pre-requisites
-* The accelerator is deployed and ready in the resource group
+* The accelerator is deployed and ready in the resource group.
-* You have an Azure subscription and permission to create a Form Recognizer Resource
+* You have an Azure subscription and permission to create a Form Recognizer Resource.
-* You have access to the sample invoices folder with the invoices to upload
+* You have access to the sample invoices folder with the invoices to upload.

 ### Instructions

 ### Task 1 - Creating a Form Recognizer Resource

-1. Go to the Resource group, search, and select the "**Azure AI services multi-service account**" resource type with the name similar **cogservicesbpa{suffix}**.
+1. Go to the Resource group, search, and select the **Azure AI services multi-service account** resource type with the name similar **cogservicesbpa{suffix}**.

    ![Alt text](images/select-multi-service.png)

-2. Click on the Document Intelligence tab and select "**Go to Studio**".
+2. Click on the Document Intelligence tab and select **Go to studio**.

    ![Alt text](images/select-document-intelligence.png)